Why use Netgear ReadyNAS for backup solution?

 Meanwhile, the importance of always having a backup can never be addressed more.
 It's the last resort to NAS disaster recovery in the event of failure.
 Therefore, you can backup PC to Netgear ReadyNAS in case any unexpected issues, resulting in data loss.

-In this part, weI'll continue to disccuss how to auto backup PC to ReadyNAS with built-in tool Backup and Restore, and AOMEI Backupper Standard.
-The step by step guide are below, please scroll down to see specifically.
+In this part, weI'll continue to discuss how to auto backup PC to ReadyNAS with built-in tool Backup and Restore, and AOMEI Backupper Standard.
+Before backing up, you need to create destination share on the Ready NAS and set the access restriction for it.
+Then, select one between them and backup PC with the corresponding steps below.

 • If you are using Windows 7 Home version, please go to Method 2 directly.